Folland Gnat: Finland

 The Finnish Air Force received the first of its 13 Gnats (11 fighters and 2 photo-reconnaissance planes) on 30 July 1958.
 It was soon found to be a problematic aircraft in service and required a lot of ground maintenance.
-In early 1957 a licence agreement was reached to allow Valmet to build the Gnat at Tampere in Finland, although, in the end, none were built.
+In early 1957, a licence agreement was reached to allow Valmet to build the Gnat at Tampere in Finland, although, in the end, none were built.
 On 31 July 1958, Finnish Air Force Major Lauri Pekuri, a fighter ace of the Second World War, became the first Finnish pilot to break the sound barrier while flying a Gnat at Lake Luonetjärvi.

-Gnat F.1 proved initially problematic in the harsh Finnish conditions.
-Finland was the first operational user of Gnat F.1, and the plane still had many issues yet to be resolved.
+The Gnat F.1 proved to be initially problematic in the harsh Finnish conditions.
+Finland was the first operational user of the Gnat F.1, and the aircraft still had many issues yet to be resolved.
 All Gnats were grounded for half a year on 26 August 1958 after the destruction of GN-102 due to a technical design error in its hydraulic system, and the aircraft soon became the subject of severe criticism.
 Three other aircraft were also destroyed in other accidents, with two pilots ejecting and one being killed.
 Once the initial problems were ironed out, the plane proved to be extremely manoeuvrable and had good performance in the air, but also to be very maintenance intensive.
 The availability of spare parts was always an issue, and its maintenance a challenge to the conscript mechanics.
 The Gnats were removed from active service in 1972 when the Häme Wing moved to Rovaniemi, and when the new Saab 35 Drakens were brought into use.